ilyesrezgui/Logical_programming/README.md

 * Family_Tree_1 : Is an example that presents Fact, Rules and Queries for a family tree.
-* Recursion  : Represnts simple examples of recursion use.
+* Recursion : Represnts simple examples of recursive methods.
 * Recursion 2: Presents recurssion rules . (function for 4 different methods).